 Established in 1992, the Mine Emergency Prepared Program is dedicated to preparing coal miners to handle emergency conditions.
 Mine fire safety, confined space operations (specific to mining), industrial firefighting and mine rescue team training is provided.
 Our programs consists of not only classroom instruction, but also the more important hands-on exercises.

-Eemergency preparedness training is conducted either at the Academy for Mine Training and Energy Technologies in Core, W.Va., the Mine Simulation Laboratory at the National Mine Health and Safety Academy in Beckley, W.Va., or onsite at a company using our specially designed mobile training units (MTUs).
+Emergency preparedness training is conducted either at the Academy for Mine Training and Energy Technologies in Core, the Mine Simulation Laboratory at the National Mine Health and Safety Academy in Beckley or onsite at a company using our specially designed mobile training units.

 We can provide an on-site assessment of your company's fire readiness and adjust the training exercises to meet your needs.
 Don't let a fire emergency shut down your operation.
 Be ready for tomorrow's emergency by preparing today.
 Contact us for scheduling or for more information.